+Just like any relationship, when you build a relationship through text you need to be respectful of someone’s space.
 Whether you’re sending one-off messages or scheduling them well in advance, carefully consider how often you’re reaching out.
 You don’t want to turn into the nagging business person constantly trying to upsell someone.

 Texting people too often could also breach the rules of familiarity.
 Very few customers, if any, want to hear from you every day, and many probably don’t even want to hear from you every week.

 Especially if you schedule texts and create automated campaigns like you can with Skipio, figure out how often someone will hear from you before adding them to a campaign.
 If you plan to add them to multiple campaigns, it’s even more important.

 Getting the balance just right of how often to text people will take some trial and error.
 Carefully track how many responses or interactions you have.
 If you increase the number of texts you send and you clearly see engagement decreasing, give them some space.

 In other words, pay attention to what your customers actually care about when it comes to your business and then send them messages about those things.
 You must meet someone’s basic needs before you try helping them with other things.

 If you know certain customers aren’t interested in hearing about new products, either because you can tell from their responses or they’ve told you specifically, don’t text them about new products.

 This isn’t to say you should never reach out about something different than people are interested in.
 But if you’ve already established a relationship with someone and therefore met their needs, it will be easier to introduce them to something new and they’ll be more open to it.

 When you send thoughtful messages with the right amount of familiarity and not too often, you build trust and loyalty.
 From there you can help someone understand the value of other products or services you offer.